johnhkchen/sudoku-helper/README.md

 # John's Sudoku Helper

-Create a virual environment:

-`pip3 install virtualenv`
-`virtualenv -p python3 venv`
-`source venv/bin/activate`

 To test and lint:

 `tox`

-To just test for quicker iterations:
+To just test:

 `tox -e py310`

-To run the program:
+To run the program, which will solve a single sudoku puzzle:

 `python3 start.py`

+To create a virual environment:

+`pip3 install virtualenv`

+`virtualenv -p python3 venv`

+`source venv/bin/activate`